Chris Moyles: Early life and career

 Moyles was born in Leeds, West Riding of Yorkshire, to Christopher, a postman, and housewife Hannah Veronica "Vera" Moyles, (from Dublin) and he was educated at Mount St Mary's Catholic High School.
 While at school, he began his broadcasting career at WBHS (Wakefield's Broadcast to Hospitals Service), a voluntary staffed hospital radio station in the West Yorkshire city.

 After WBHS, Moyles moved to local radio station Aire FM as an assistant for DJ Carl Kingston.
-During this time, he was also a presenter on Radio Top Shop in the Leeds Briggate branch.
-After hosting his own Saturday Evening Show on Aire FM (and occasionally serving as a stand-in presenter), he was then employed as a presenter at Radio Luxembourg in 1992, until the station closed.
+During this time, he was also a presenter on Radio TopShop in the Leeds Briggate branch, After hosting his own Saturday Evening Show on Aire FM (and occasionally serving as a stand-in presenter), he was then employed as a presenter at Radio Luxembourg in 1992, until the station closed.

 In 1993, he gained a job at the Pulse of West Yorkshire, presenting the evening show from 7.00 pm–10.00 pm.
 He remained there until early 1994 when he was dismissed for comments made about the station's previous programme controller.
 Moyles subsequently joined Signal 1 in Stoke-on-Trent – again presenting The Evening Bit from 7.00 pm–10.00 pm.
 He remained there until he was dismissed by the station's programme controller, who he refers to as a "spineless bastard" in his first autobiography.
 In 1995 Moyles was heard on the Chiltern Radio Network, presenting the evening show from 7.00 pm–10.00 pm, before taking on the late show from 10.00 pm–1.00 am.
 This show was simulcast on Horizon Radio, Chiltern Radio, Severn Sound and Northants 96.

 In 1996, Moyles joined London station Capital FM, hosting his weekend show The Late Bit, which went out on Friday and Saturday evenings, and covering for other DJs.
 It was at Capital that Moyles fell out with fellow DJ Neil Fox.
 After declining the offer of presenting the breakfast show on rival station Kiss 100, Moyles joined Radio 1 in July 1997.